onqtam/onqtam.github.io/_posts/2018-04-26-thailand-solo-2018-february.md

 ## Day 12

 Trip back to Chiang Mai from Pai - I regretted going back so early - should have stayed a few more days - seriously Pai seems to me like paradise - thats either true or I need to explore more.

+Oh - how could I forget - when I arrived at Chiang Mai some lady from the bus asked me if I smoked grass (weed).
+Well... yea?
+So she gave me some because she was going to the airport and she said a few times that "it was very special"......
+Silly me - I thought she meant it was some gift to her and that it had sentimental value...
+Well I had never smoked anything like that before!
+So trippy - like it wasn't just weed!
+Those thai people... :D

 ## Day 13